ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-The Google OAuth2 Guide I Wish Existed When I Started - <a href="https://medium.com/@georgeamalan/the-google-oauth2-guide-i-wish-existed-when-i-started-a405ed572bf2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Transitioning to Production: A Practical Guide to Domain Migration and Email Authentication - <a href="https://medium.com/@chidiebubeochiagha31/transitioning-to-production-a-practical-guide-to-domain-migration-and-email-authentication-be8db81e4bfb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `George William Amalan`**
+✍️ **posted by `Chidiebubeochiagha`**

-<blockquote>Building “Sign in with Google” the Right Way
+<blockquote>Buying a domain is easy.
+But making that domain actually work with a custom Node.js
 Continue reading on Medium »</blockquote>

 <h3>2.
-Context Driven Development: How a AI guided Monorepo goes from zero to production hero in a few… - <a href="https://medium.com/@pravir.raghu/context-driven-development-how-a-ai-guided-monorepo-goes-from-zero-to-production-hero-in-a-few-e921f75ab977?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build a Node.js CI Pipeline with GitHub Actions and Caching - <a href="https://medium.com/@ath.bapat/build-a-node-js-ci-pipeline-with-github-actions-and-caching-5f06fc971eeb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pravir Raghu`**
+✍️ **posted by `Atharva Bapat`**

-<blockquote>As developer of ten years with plenty of consulting experience, I’ve learned to thrive by doing more with less.
-Juggling multiple projects…
+<blockquote>Learn how to create a production-ready Node.js CI workflow using GitHub Actions, including dependency caching for faster builds.
 Continue reading on Medium »</blockquote>

 <h3>3.
-I Deleted 50GB of Node_Modules.
-Thanks to Deno 2.0 - <a href="https://medium.com/@premchandak_11/i-deleted-50gb-of-node-modules-thanks-to-deno-2-0-dbcd537e103e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NestJS + OpenTelemetry: Observability From Day One - <a href="https://medium.com/@Nexumo_/nestjs-opentelemetry-observability-from-day-one-cb74df0ab175?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prem Chandak`**
+✍️ **posted by `Nexumo`**

-<blockquote>Why I moved my entire backend to a single executable.
-No npm install ever again.
+<blockquote>Ship traces, metrics, and logs on day one — so your NestJS app stays debuggable when it stops being “small.”
 Continue reading on Medium »</blockquote>

 <h3>4.
-Semantic Search vs Fuzzy Search in Node.js — What I Learned the Hard Way - <a href="https://medium.com/@htmlvscss/semantic-search-vs-fuzzy-search-in-node-js-what-i-learned-the-hard-way-d153bb1a384e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built an Automated Data Pipeline from Google Sheets to a Database with Node.js - <a href="https://medium.com/@atharvsc2020/how-i-built-an-automated-data-pipeline-from-google-sheets-to-a-database-with-node-js-3c78405a31e9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `web-beast.com`**
+✍️ **posted by `Atharv Chougule`**

-<blockquote>When I first started building search features in Node.js, I thought search was simple.
+<blockquote>Stop manually copy-pasting data.
+Let’s build an agent to do it for you.
 Continue reading on Medium »</blockquote>

-<h3>5.
-Semantic Search vs Fuzzy Search in Node.js — What I Learned the Hard Way - <a href="https://medium.com/@status9mme.com/semantic-search-vs-fuzzy-search-in-node-js-what-i-learned-the-hard-way-f2b575d3da8c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `status9mme`**

-<blockquote>When I first started building search features in Node.js, I thought search was simple.
-Continue reading on Medium »</blockquote>

-<h3>6.
-Top 10 Frontend Questions You’ll Most Likely See in Your Next Interview - <a href="https://rahuulmiishra.medium.com/top-10-frontend-questions-youll-most-likely-see-in-your-next-interview-b6a3c64fc31c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Frontend Master`**

-<blockquote>Based on analysis of 50+ interview experiences from developers at Google, Amazon, Meta, Microsoft, and other top tech companies in…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Escaping the Matrix: A Deep Dive into SandboxJS RCE (CVE-2026–23830) - <a href="https://medium.com/@meysam_bal-afkan/escaping-the-matrix-a-deep-dive-into-sandboxjs-rce-cve-2026-23830-1fbbca3f46fc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meysam Bal-afkan`**

-<blockquote>How a simple oversight in AsyncFunctions led to a full Remote Code Execution (RCE) via Sandbox Escape.
-Continue reading on Medium »</blockquote>

-<h3>8.
-Building Environmental Intelligence: From Plant Database to Smart Recommendation Engine - <a href="https://medium.com/@widsonambaisi/building-environmental-intelligence-from-plant-database-to-smart-recommendation-engine-1c57bd194a74?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Widson Ambaisi`**

-<blockquote>Part 4 of “Ask Botanique: Building an AI-Powered Plant Platform”
-Continue reading on Medium »</blockquote>

-<h3>9.
-When Zero‑Width Isn’t Zero: How I Found and Fixed a Vulnerability | Blog - <a href="https://karol-wrotniak.medium.com/when-zero-width-isnt-zero-how-i-found-and-fixed-a-vulnerability-blog-7719a4227813?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Karol Wrótniak`**

-<blockquote>When you set a max length on a form field or API, you expect it to hold.
-But what if a four-character string could secretly carry 10,000…
-Continue reading on Medium »</blockquote>

-<h3>10.
-Building a Full-Stack Social Media Platform: Facebook Clone with Vue.js and Spring Boot - <a href="https://febrihasan.medium.com/building-a-full-stack-social-media-platform-facebook-clone-with-vue-js-and-spring-boot-b434e7d9bf2c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Febri Hasan`**

-<blockquote>## From Zero to Hero — Creating a Production-Ready Social Network in One Day
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-The Feature Most Developers Use… and Still Don’t Understand - <a href="https://medium.com/@dipaksahirav/the-feature-most-developers-use-and-still-dont-understand-8aa4e066221b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+[Shadcn/ui React Series — Part 21] Breadcrumb: How to Build Accessible Breadcrumbs in React with Sha - <a href="https://medium.com/@rivainasution/shadcn-ui-react-series-part-21-breadcrumb-how-to-build-accessible-breadcrumbs-in-react-with-sha-75c15ea1e63a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dipak Ahirav`**
+✍️ **posted by `Rivai Nasution`**

-<blockquote>Dependency Injection in Angular
+<blockquote>Shadcn/ui React Series Navigation Components
 Continue reading on Medium »</blockquote>

 <h3>2.
-[Shadcn/ui React Series — Part 20] Toast: Structured Notifications with Full Control - <a href="https://medium.com/@rivainasution/shadcn-ui-react-series-part-20-toast-structured-notifications-with-full-control-8da99eda5b08?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Tried to Turn a Physics Formula into a Visual Experience — Here’s What Went Wrong (and Right) - <a href="https://medium.com/@marswawa001/i-tried-to-turn-a-physics-formula-into-a-visual-experience-heres-what-went-wrong-and-right-5ba175240ffd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rivai Nasution`**
+✍️ **posted by `Marswawa`**

-<blockquote>Shadcn/ui React Series Feedback Components
+<blockquote>A few weeks ago, I had a simple idea.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Integrating Voice Agents into Web Apps: A Practical Guide - <a href="https://medium.com/@kaklotarrahul79/integrating-voice-agents-into-web-apps-a-practical-guide-309893690b58?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Angular Lifecycle Hooks Explained (When and Why Your Code Runs) - <a href="https://medium.com/@dipaksahirav/angular-lifecycle-hooks-explained-when-and-why-your-code-runs-9125700e9640?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Kaklotar`**
+✍️ **posted by `Dipak Ahirav`**

-<blockquote>Beyond Chatbots: Building Voice Agents That Actually Feel Real
+<blockquote>Understand the exact moments when Angular creates, updates, and destroys your components.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Belajar Login & JSON Web Token (JWT) di Express.js - <a href="https://medium.com/@muhalifanhar/belajar-login-json-web-token-jwt-di-express-js-bb8857dd652b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Rizwanul Islam Afraim thinks news media like Trailheadlines are better than the giant medias. - <a href="https://medium.com/@rizwanulislamafraim/why-rizwanul-islam-afraim-thinks-news-media-like-trailheadlines-are-better-than-the-giant-medias-12136a50e020?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muh.
-Alif Anhar`**
+✍️ **posted by `Rizwanul Islam Afraim`**

-<blockquote>Pada modul sebelumnya, kita sudah berhasil:
+<blockquote>I am Rizwanul Islam Afraim, in my opinion medias like The Trailheadlines are doing better than most giant medias.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Where to Buy the Best Premium Wix Templates in 2026 - <a href="https://medium.com/@martatitovova/where-to-buy-the-best-premium-wix-templates-in-2026-82477db3741d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Angular Input Signals: A Clear and Modern Way to Handle Component Inputs - <a href="https://medium.com/@ramajonnada/understanding-angular-input-signals-a-clear-and-modern-way-to-handle-component-inputs-1ca404204107?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alexinks`**
+✍️ **posted by `Rama Jonnada`**

-<blockquote>An honest comparison for founders, designers, and small businesses
+<blockquote>Angular applications are built around components, and components communicate mainly through inputs and outputs.
 Continue reading on Medium »</blockquote>

 <h3>6.
-If Tech Debt Is Blocking Your SEO, Meet Jovel Mark Diaz - <a href="https://medium.com/seo-wannabe/if-tech-debt-is-blocking-your-seo-meet-jovel-mark-diaz-e6e19f6d183a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mapping Calgary: Documenting a Logic-Driven CMS Schema - <a href="https://medium.com/@rainerbrieger/mapping-calgary-documenting-a-logic-driven-cms-schema-afe001ee9b9d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JIN Grey`**
+✍️ **posted by `Rainer Gutierrez Brieger`**

-<blockquote>If your rankings are capped by slow, fragile, or outdated systems, Jovel Mark Diaz is the person who fixes both the stack and the search…
+<blockquote>How I turned a complex React + Contentful mapping system into a simple, error-proof workflow for city operations.
-Continue reading on SEO Wannabe »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
-The Google OAuth2 Guide I Wish Existed When I Started - <a href="https://medium.com/@georgeamalan/the-google-oauth2-guide-i-wish-existed-when-i-started-a405ed572bf2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+StyleSwipe: Instantly Extract Website Themes Without Writing Code - <a href="https://medium.com/@saadzafar362/styleswipe-instantly-extract-website-themes-without-writing-code-ba66eac0f827?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `George William Amalan`**
+✍️ **posted by `Muhammad Saad Zafar`**

-<blockquote>Building “Sign in with Google” the Right Way
+<blockquote>In today’s fast-moving digital landscape, speed and simplicity matter more than ever—especially for startup founders, marketers, and…
 Continue reading on Medium »</blockquote>

 <br/>